 3. Obtain applicable licenses.

 The state of Vermont grants licenses and permits to businesses.
-These licenses and permits allow businesses to operate legally within the state by certifying that they have met state standards for their industry.
+These licenses and permits allow businesses to operate legally by certifying that they have met state standards for their industry.

-To find out what specific licenses your business may need to operate in the state of Vermont, click here.
+To find out what specific licenses your business may need to operate in the state of Vermont, visit the state's online directory.
 Most of the licensing applications can be completed online.